-D. Paid work during District employment
+d.
+Paid work during District employment

 We must not accept any outside earned income in any situation that could reflect poorly on our character or reputation, or could be inconsistent or conflict with performance of our duties as employees.
-For example, a teacher may not tutor students attending the school where s/he works.
-Specific restrictions apply as described in District policies and procedures.
+For example, a teacher may not tutor students attending the school where the teacher works.